Our global outlook

-In the 1990s, Central and Eastern European countries including Russia and other European countries of former USSR, joined the organisation following the collapse of the Socialist Block.
+In the 1990s, Central and Eastern European countries including Russia and other European countries of the former USSR, joined the organisation following the collapse of the Socialist Block.
 The organisation has since played an important role in building transport links between formerly divided halves of the European continent.

 In their Dublin Declaration of 2006, Ministers of Transport of the member countries acknowledged the growing globalisation by inviting non-European countries to become full members and broadening the organisation’s mandate to include aviation and maritime.

-Since then, India (2009), China (2011), Chile (2012), Argentina (2015), Israel and Morocco (2015) have become full members of ITF, taking the membership to 57 countries as of 28 May 2015.
+Since then, India (2009), China (2011), Chile (2012), Argentina (2015), Israel (2015), Morocco (2015), Kazakhstan and United Arab Emirates (2017), Tunisia (2019), Colombia (2021) and Cambodia (2022) have become full members of ITF.
+In 2023, Costa Rica and Brazil joined ITF, taking the membership to 66 countries as of 25 May 2023.